 A bedroom armoire is taller and wider than a traditional dresser.
 They often have doors that open to reveal shelves or hanging space for clothes, making them a great storage option for smaller bedrooms.

 Some armoires also include drawers, making them even more versatile.
-These armoires come in a wide variety of materials, colors and designs to match your bedroom’s décor.
-If you have small children its a good idea to attach an anti-tip kit to prevent this heavy furniture piece from being pulled over.
+These products come in a wide variety of materials, colors, and designs to match your bedroom’s décor.
+If you have small children, attaching an anti-tip kit is a good idea to prevent this heavy furniture piece from being pulled over.

 Closet Armoire

-These smaller versions of their larger cousins are made from a variety of materials and, when opened, reveal shelves, draws, and cubbies to store socks, underwear, accessories or any other small items that are part of your wardrobe.
+These smaller versions of their larger cousins are made from a variety of materials and, when opened, reveal shelves, drawers, and cubbies to store socks, underwear, accessories, or any other small items that are part of your wardrobe.

 Closet wardrobes are perfect for a walk-in closet, handy in a kitchen pantry, and invaluable in a craft room closet.
 The possibilities are endless.